bml-research/data_analysis_bml/dnaj/dnaj_01.md

 *DNAJC5, DNAJC5B and DNAJC5G do have different genomic locations and are paralogs instead of different splice variants of the same gene.

-## Need for funding
+## Need for funding and budgeting

-Additional funding is required to clone the remaining DNAJC candidates and complete the systematic expression library for this subclass.
-Securing these resources will enable a comprehensive, comprehensive screen to identify the most effective therapeutic targets within the DNAJC family for Huntington’s disease.
+To enable a comprehensive screen with the aim of identifying the most effective therapeutic targets within the DNAJC family for Huntington’s disease, funding is required.
+Over the past years we have already cloned a substantial amount of the library of DNAJC proteins in the pcDNA5 FRT/TO vector system.
+See the table below.
+Financial resources will be utilized to clone the remaining DNAJC candidates and complete the expression library.

-The expected costs are divided in two stages:
+The expected total costs of around €50,000 are divided in the following expenses:

-- Molecular Construction (Cloning & Synthesis).
-To complete the library, we would need to order the remaining ~15 DNAJC genes cloned from cDNA, subclone them in the pcDNA5 FRT/TO vector system and sequence the whole DNAJC library.
-This would cost approximately €5,000 (materials).
+- Completion of DNAJC construct library.
+Cloning & Synthesisof the remaining ~15 DNAJC genes in the expression plasmid.
+Genes will be ordered and/orcloned from cDNA and  subcloned to the pcDNA5 FRT/TO vector system.
+Subsequently theDNAJC library will be sequence verified.
+The costs are estimated at €5,000 (materials).

-- Systematic Screening (Cell-Based Assays).
-Running a comprehensive screen across the full ~30-member DNAJC family requires high-throughput infrastructure.
-Reagents & Consumables: Specialized plates, transfection reagents, and slot-blot as well as imaging/quantification for Huntington’s aggregation.
+- •	Systematic Screening of construct library.
+Running a comprehensive screen across the full ~30-member DNAJC family using a high-throughput cell-based infrastructure comprising reagents & consumables (specialized plates, transfection reagents, and slot-blot) as well as an imaging/quantification setup for measuring Huntington’s aggregation.
 This would cost approximately €10,000 (materials).

-- Labor: Dedicated time for a PhD-level researcher and/or technician to optimize and execute the screen (3–6 months) is budgeted at €35,000.
+- Labor: Dedicated time for a PhD-level researcher and/or technician to optimize and execute the screen (6 months) is budgeted at €35,000.

-Thus, the total costs are expected to be around €50,000.

 ## Sharing research materials